he-yang/Excel-to-JSON/source/profeatures.md

 - Excel for Mac, not supported
   - If you are a Mac user, you can use Web version of Excel on Office.com or Onedrive.

+If you are sideloading Excel to JSON Excel add-in and, your Excel on Windows version is 1801 (Office 2019) or later.
+You can find two additional buttons, helping you get Workbook name and Worksheet name.

+**Take Workbook Name**
+- Click the "Take Workbook Name" button to automatically retrieve the name of the currently open Excel workbook.
+- The workbook name will be displayed in the "Filename at SaveAs" input text box.

+**Take Worksheet Name**
+- Click the "Take Worksheet Name" button to automatically retrieve the name of the currently active worksheet.
+- The worksheet name will be displayed in the "Filename at SaveAs" input text box.

 ## 6.3 No Ads